MadukweJoy/DSA-Data-Analysis-Project-Amazon/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

-### Data Analysis

 ### Results/Findings
 The analysis results are summarized as follows:
 - About 50% of products already have discounts greater than or equal to 50%.
 This will affect the company’s profit/revenue generated.
-- Only three products emerge with highest average ratings.
+- Only three products emerge with a rating of 5.0.

 <img width="1233" alt="Image" src="https://github.com/user-attachments/assets/e2771101-0759-4afc-8234-2eaf5d863e03" />